How to Create a HSC Study Timetable: Krisha’s Study Tips

 I attended Matrix term classes in Year 11, but I missed the head start that holiday courses give you.
 That head start meant fewer late nights and less cramming.

-3 things you MUST do for your HSC study timetable
+3 things you MUST do to create a HSC study timetable

 1. Get a headstart during the holidays!